Upgrading to conan 1.0¶

 os: Windows: subsystem: [None, cygwin, msys, msys2, wsl]

-This subsetting can be used by build helpers as
+This subsetting can be used by build helpers such as